lrakla/San-Francisco-AirBnB-Analysis/README.md

 3) How does availability and price vary with neighborhood?
 My blog post on medium summarises the insights for a non-techinical audience.

-This is a a part of Udacity Data Scientist Nanodegree course.
+This is a part of Udacity Data Scientist Nanodegree course.
 # Files
 San Francisco Airbnb.ipynb - it contains the code and graphs for the analysis 1.calendar.csv - it is a zipped file containing the day wise availability